-Mahua Moitra moves SC against her expulsion from Lok Sabha
+Mahua Moitra moves Supreme Court against her expulsion from Lok Sabha

 Six panel members, including Congress MP Preneet Kaur, supported the report, while four opposition leaders submitted their dissent notes against it.

+In its 104-page report, the ethics panel had found Moitra guilty of “unethical conduct” and contempt of the Lok Sabha for sharing her login user ID and password of the Parliament website with “unauthorised persons”, and thereby disturbing national security.

-In its 104-page report, the ethics panel stated that Moitra said she had not logged in from Dubai between January 1, 2019, and September 30, 2023, during her visits to allegedly meet Hiranandani.
+The panel stated that Moitra said she had not logged in from Dubai between January 1, 2019, and September 30, 2023, during her visits to allegedly meet Hiranandani.
 But, the report said, this showed that someone else had been logging in on her behalf from Dubai, having 47 logins from the same IP address.

 On Friday, the Speaker did not allow Moitra to speak inside Parliament, even as the Opposition MPs demanded that she be given a chance.